awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.md

 ![\[Task settings\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-gs-wizard4a-settings.png)
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html)

 1. Choose the **Table mappings** tab, shown following, to set values for schema mapping and the mapping method\.
 If you choose **Custom**, you can specify the target schema and table values\.
-For more information about table mapping, see [Using Table Mapping with a Task to Select and Filter Data](CHAP_Tasks.CustomizingTasks.TableMapping.md)\.
+For more information about table mapping, see [Using Table Mapping to Specify Task Settings](CHAP_Tasks.CustomizingTasks.TableMapping.md)\.
 ![\[Table mapping\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-gs-wizard4-tablemapping.png)

 1. Once you have finished with the task settings, choose **Create task**\.

 ## Monitor Your Task<a name="CHAP_GettingStarted.Conclusion"></a>

 If you select **Start task on create** when you create a task, your task begins immediately to migrate your data when you choose **Create task**\.
 You can view statistics and monitoring information for your task by choosing the running task from the AWS Management Console\.
 The following screenshot shows the table statistics of a database migration\.
-For more information about monitoring, see [Monitoring AWS Database Migration Service Tasks](CHAP_Monitoring.md)
+For more information about monitoring, see [Monitoring AWS DMS Tasks](CHAP_Monitoring.md)

 ![\[Status of replication\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring3.png)